zmanian/genki-4000/README.md

 ### Genesis collection

+DONE

-Submit your gentx at https://genesis.certus.one
+~Submit your gentx at https://genesis.certus.one~

 ### Launch (once genesis collection is done)